xwu20/wmg_agent/specs/README.md

 ## BabyAI runspecs

-The following BabyAI runspecs use Level 4 (GoToLocal) and factored instructions.
+The following BabyAI runspecs use Level 4 (GoToLocal).
+Any of the other 18 BabyAI levels can be selected by modifying the runspec.

 #### WMG agent